Alfred John West F.R.G.S. - Film Pioneer

 Alfred John West FRGS (born 01/08/1857) was married to Elizabeth Lucy West (née House and born 08/02/1858).
 Elizabeth Lucy West was the eldest of the 18 children of Charles William House and Marian House (nee Harvey) of Alverstoke, Gosport, Hants.
 As well as G. M. Clover, she and Alfred West had two sons, the elder being Frederick Charles who emigrated to Australia before 1914, joined the Australian Imperial Force on 22 August 1914 a month after the declaration of war, embarked from Fremantle on 2 November 1914 and served as a Sergeant with the Royal Australian Field Artillery Brigade 3, Battery 8 in Gallipoli, then in the Middle East and the Western Front.
 He returned on 25 February 1919 to develop a cereal and sheep farm 'Cumuldarnup' (meaning "Breeding place of possums") ten miles South of the township of Ongerup, and about 80 miles NNE of the port of Albany on the South Coast of Western Australia.
 He married Violet Attree (of Southsea) and they had two sons, Michael and Gerald.
 Alfred West's younger son, John Albert, married late in life and had no children.

 A.J.
 West and his brother, George, were partners in the firm of "G West and Son", Photographers of Gosport and Southsea.
 In about 1880, A.J.
-West started to specialise in photographing the racing yachts of the time, and due to his invention of an instantaneous shutter on his camera, he was the first photographer to take close-up pictures of yachts under way at speed, and he was awarded many medals for his pictures (the most famous of them being the "Mohawk") both in the UK and in other countries including the USA.
+West started to specialise in photographing the racing yachts of the time, and due to his invention of an instantaneous shutter on his camera, he was the first photographer to take close-up pictures of yachts under way at speed, and he was awarded many medals for his pictures (the most famous of them being the "Mohawk" - see right hand column) both in the UK and in other countries including the USA.

 In 1897 he took up the then new art of cinematography, and eventually abandoned yacht photography, selling his archive of plates and copyright to Alfred and Frank Beken of Cowes (though not till 1913) where they can still be inspected.
-West's plates at Beken's are numbered from 500 to 10250.
-They are being scanned and catalogued as part of the Beken collection.
-The film company 'Our Navy' was incorporated in 1902 as Limited Company number: 72532
+West's plates at Beken's are said to be numbered from 500 to 10250.
+They have been transferred to the Brett Gallery and are being scanned and catalogued for the creation of high quality large scale art prints.

 Above: Photo - Pioneers of the British Film, John Barnes, Bishopsgate Press, 1983, ISBN 1-85219-012-4